give your employees a pay rise this year

 Former Bank of England chief economist Andy Haldane warned of “the sort of wage-price spiral familiar from the 1970s and 1980s” if companies outpace the spiralling cost of living with pay rises.
 This is unlikely but is a sobering thought.

 We have experienced a decade of lost real wage growth since the financial crisis.
 Due to the increase in inflation and the spiralling cost of living, many employees will be expecting a pay rise.
 We are all also dealing with a doubling of energy bills this month.
-This puts pressure on employers to give pay rises across the board for fear of losing their staff.
+This puts pressure on employers to give pay raises across the board for fear of losing their staff.

 Ruth Thomas, pay equity strategist at Payscale.com says “Our research supports that perceptions of fair pay are more important when it comes to talent retention than actual pay.
 So hiking pay for new hires will drive pay compression internally and you actually put more talent at risk.”

-The answer seems to be to ask ‘are our employees receiving a fair market salary?’ and adjust employees’ salaries accordingly.
+The answer seems to be to ask ‘Are our employees receiving a fair market salary?’ and adjust employees’ salaries accordingly.

 What can be offered besides a pay rise to help employees with the increased cost of living?

 Employers need to be willing to offer understanding and advice if their employees suffer a financial crisis.
-Something of this magnitude can severely impact on their mental health and performance at work.
+Something of this magnitude can severely impact their mental health and performance at work.
 Help could come in the form of increasing pay frequency or providing financial education programmes.

 Other options to help employees with the cost of living could be help with travel costs.
 Providing higher than statutory sick pay and maternity/paternity pay are also important options to consider.
 These types of perks not only work for employee retention but will also attract the best talent to your organisation.